The “Spiritual” Approach to Wellness

 Primary Care Companion Journal of Clinical Psychiatry, v.6(3); 2004

-Any activity that aligns with your core values and that helps you develop a greater sense of positive purpose and belonging can be considered a spiritual activity.
+Any activity that aligns with your core values and that helps you develop a greater sense of positive purpose and belonging can be considered a purposeful or 'spiritual' activity.
 This typically includes one of three kinds of activities:

 Connecting with your emotions